BhumikaMatharu/Data-Stream-Analytics/README.md

 2. In extracted Kafka folder, go to the windows directory and modify value of 'log.dirs' in server.properties to the directory where Kafka folder is present i.e. C:/kafka/kafka-logs
 Similary modify the 'dataDir' in zookeeper.properties to the directory where Kafka folder is present i.e. C:/kafka/zookeeper-data

-3. Install Faust by running pip install -U faust in command prompt. pip install -U faust. https://faust.readthedocs.io/en/latest/userguide/installation.html
+3. Install Faust by running pip install -U faust in command prompt. https://faust.readthedocs.io/en/latest/userguide/installation.html

 4. Install Mongo DB and Mongo DB drivers